 A: It means treating someone unfairly, perhaps because of their race, gender, age, culture, sexual orientation, disability or background.
-We do not discriminate against any student.
-No-one will be denied any learning opportunity by any form of discrimination.
-We actively promote the inclusion of all our students in all aspects of learning with us.
+We do not discriminate against any learner.
+Nobody will be denied any learning opportunity by any form of discrimination.
+We actively promote the inclusion of all our learners in all aspects of learning with us.

-Q: What if another student is rude or unkind to me?
+Q: What if another learner is rude or unkind to me?

-A: As a golden rule, we expect all our students to treat everyone else as they themselves would wish to be treated, with tolerance and understanding.
-We have a Student Charter that all students must respect.
+A: As a golden rule, we expect all our learners to treat everyone else as they themselves would wish to be treated, with tolerance and understanding.
+We have a Learner Charter that all learners must respect.
 Please speak to a member of our staff if you are concerned.

-Q: How can I get a copy of the Student Charter?
+Q: How can I get a copy of the Learner Charter?

-A: You can download a copy of Charter here.
+A: You can download a copy of our Learner Charter here.
 Or you can ask your tutor.